-tal productivity $p_t$ .
-Specifically, each worker-firm match produces period output $y{jt} = p_t A_j \varepsilon$ that is the product of the aggregate productivity $p_t$ , the location-specific productivity $A_j$ , and the match-specific stochastic productivity $\varepsilon$ .
-Over time, the aggregate productivity fluctuates according to an AR(1) process with i.i.d. shocks $\xi_t$ that are normally distributed with mean zero and standard deviation $\sigma{\xi}$ .
+To study business-cycle dynamics, we extend the model by introducing time-varying fundamental productivity p_t .
+Specifically, each worker-firm match produces period output $y{jt} = p_t A_j \varepsilon$ that is the product of the aggregate productivity p_t , the location-specific productivity A_j , and the match-specific stochastic productivity ε .
+Over time, the aggregate productivity fluctuates according to an AR(1) process with i.i.d. shocks ξ_t that are normally distributed with mean zero and standard deviation σ{ξ} .
 The model is otherwise unchanged.
 Of course, economic agents take into account stochastic productivity so the model equations change.
-But the changes are straightforward and we relegate them to Appendix II.4.
+But the changes are straightforward and we relegate them to Appendix II.6.